smguru/pragmagrid.github.io/_posts/pragma32/2017-01-25-pragma32-CallForDemos.md

 ## Submission Instructions

-Please provide the information above (items 1 to 4) here: https://goo.gl/AprdNX
+Please provide the information above (items 1 to 4) here: [PRAGMA 32 Demo Request] (https://goo.gl/AprdNX)

 We are looking forward to your submissions.
 If you have any questions regarding the demo abstract submission, please contact our demo chairs: